 - Provide counselling sessions for the client and one other member of their family

-- Information Folder (Automatically posted out unless otherwise stated or available to download here)
+- Information Folder (available to download here)

 The IMNDA is dedicated to working on behalf and supporting people living with MND, their families and carer’s.
 Whether yourself or someone you know has been diagnosed with MND our information services can make a real difference in how you cope going forward.
 We work closely with local service providers to ensure you get the care and support you need.